aerni/statamic-social-links/README.md

 | `subject` | The subject of the email | Optional
 | `body` | The body of the email | Optional

-The `url` will be placed in the body of the email my default.
+The `url` will be placed in the body of the email by default.
 You can customize the email body text by using the `body` parameter.
-Note, that this will override the default body text with the `url`.
+Note, that this will override the default body text that includes the `url`.
 You will have to manually add the `url` in the `body` parameter like so:

 ```template
 {{ social_links:mail body="I want to share this great site with you: {permalink}" }}